Williams-Sonoma sees a silver lining

-Textiles grabbed the spotlight in several Williams-Sonoma Inc. brands during the first quarter, singled out as "dominant" and among product categories that lately have been "gaining the most traction," the six-nameplate retailer reported during its first-quarter call last week.
+San Francisco – Textiles grabbed the spotlight in several Williams-Sonoma Inc. brands during the first quarter, singled out as “dominant” and among product categories that lately have been “gaining the most traction,” the six-nameplate retailer reported during its first quarter call today.

 “We’re seeing renewed interest in textiles, particularly bedding,” said Laura Alber, president.
 “We’re seeing this great pillow uptick for a while now … and we’re seeing that spill over into our bedding business and some of these decorative accessory areas where you get a lot of update for your money.”